 Percentage of apartments that are condos in Manhattan

 The majority (about 70 percent) of housing inventory in Manhattan are rental buildings.
 This refers to big buildings that are owned by REITs or multifamily buildings where a landlord owns the entire building.
 Only about 30 percent of housing inventory are apartments that are individually owned (where there is separate title to each apartment).

-Percentage of property that are condos in Manhattan: Condominiums make up about 19 percent of property in Manhattan.
+Out of this segment of individually owned housing units, condominiums make up about 19 percent.
 Co-ops are about 70 percent, Mitchell-Lama 7 percent and townhouses 4 percent.

 Absolutely.
 On a price per sqft basis, condos are about 50 percent more expensive than co-ops.
 The appreciation rate of condominiums is also higher than that of co-ops.

 Yes.
 Wei Min focuses on the 19 percent of single family property inventory that are condos, hence is an expert on this market.
 He knows every condo building and within them, the good apartments currently on the market.
 Being a New York condo broker is a differentiating factor.

 Short answer is no. Co-op clients are better served by an expert in the Co-op segment.
 But we are at your service if you’re looking to invest in a Manhattan condominium.